 Korea IT Learning Program

-Korea IT Learning (KoIL) Program invites policymakers, public officials, and experts in the IT field to share the newest technologies and issues to be reflected on national policies and plans in order to address welfare, poverty, economic, and educational challenges using IT oriented system tools.
+Korea ICT Learning Program (KoIL) invites policymakers, public officials, and experts in the ICT field to share the newest technologies and issues to be reflected on national policies and plans to address welfare, poverty, economic, and educational challenges using ICT tools.

-Participants from KoIL Program learn Korea's IT development strategies, discuss current issues and trends, and seek means of cooperation to advance their nations' strategies on ICT planning, information security, rural informatization, and incorporation of new technologies.
+Participants in KoIL Program learn Korea's ICT development strategies, discuss current issues and trends, and seek means of cooperation to advance their nations' strategies on ICT planning, information security, rural informatization, and incorporation of new technologies.